a-l-h/splunk-app-proper-alerts/doc/overview.rst

 Inventory dashboard
 ###################

 This dashboard loads KV Store lookup entries and lets Splunk admins review each alert independently.

-During this review the admin will control alert manual checks and save results to the KV Store through interactive buttons.
+During the review the admin will address alert manual checks and save results to the KV Store through interactive buttons.

 Specifics

 Concurrency dashboard
 #####################

-This dashboard's goal is to help resolve alert spreading issues.
+The goal of this dashboard is to help resolve alert spreading issues.

-Whith a growing number of alerts, there could be plenty of alerts launching at the same exact minute.
+Whith a growing number of alerts, there could be plenty of alerts launching at the same exact time schedule.

 This could be limited by the maximum number of concurrent scheduled searches that Splunk can run.